 Mitsubishi Tensei CK Pro Orange

-The Mitsubishi Tensei CK Pro Orange golf driver shaft features a qualiyty designed counter balanced, low-launch, tip with a stiff profile to provide added versatility for stronger players with the fastest clubhead speeds.
+The Mitsubishi Tensei CK Pro Orange golf driver shaft features a quality designed counter balanced, low-launch, tip with a stiff profile to provide added versatility for stronger players with the fastest clubhead speeds.

-This high quality shaft boasts a multi-material design that incorporates more performance-oriented materials than the company has ever used.
+This high quality driver shaft boasts a multi-material design that incorporates more performance-oriented materials than the company has ever used.
 This includes a carbon fiber/DuPont Kevlar weave in the butt section of the shaft.

 The tip-section of the shaft is a high quality reinforced with MR70—Mitsubishi Chemical’s strongest carbon fiber to date—which promises to deliver lower torque, and Tour-level control and stability all while creating the fastest speed.

-Collectively, the high quality materials used to make the Mitsubishi Tensei CK Pro Orange shaft provide an enhanced level of stability and maximum feel, all incorporated into a one-of-a-kind value design.
+Collectively, the high quality materials used to make the Mitsubishi Tensei CK Pro Orange driver shaft provide an enhanced level of stability and maximum feel, all incorporated into a one-of-a-kind value design.

 Project X-HZRDUS Black

-The Project X HZRDUS Black shaft is made with the stronger and more aggressive players in mind.
-This high quality shaft delivers incredible distance and value without sacrificing control, and boasts a feel that has to be experienced to believe.
+This driver shaft is made with the stronger and more aggressive players in mind, and the high quality driver shaft delivers incredible distance and value without sacrificing control and boasts a feel that has to be experienced to believe.

-The shaft features increased stiffness along the full length of the golf shaft—a level of stiffness that allows players to put more power behind the ball on every shot type, what makes this shaft one of the best driver shaft.
+The driver shaft features increased stiffness along the full length of the golf shaft—a level of stiffness that allows players to put more power behind the ball on every shot type, what makes this shaft one of the best driver shaft.

-Stability and high quality is also a major selling point with this shaft, as it has just enough kick to keep the shaft from feeling too stiff.
-This is important to players, because when a shaft is too firm, they may tend to over-swing and lose control.
-The Project X HZRDUS Black gives you just enough high quality action to keep your swing smooth and let the shaft do its job.
+Stability and high quality is also a major selling point with this shaft, as it has just enough kick to keep the driver shaft from feeling too stiff.
+This is important to players, because when a shaft is too firm, they may tend to over-swing and lose control with too much swing speed.
+This shaft gives you just enough high quality action to keep your swing smooth and let this best driver shaft do its job.

 Graphite Design Tour AD-BB

-The Graphite Design Tour AD-BB (Blue Bullet) shaft model is specially designed to promote a low- to mid-launch angle and a lower degree of ball spin for straighter, longer shots.
+The Graphite Design BB (Blue Bullet) driver shaft model is specially designed to promote a low- to mid-launch angle and a lower degree of ball spin for straighter, longer shots and.